nextstrain/ncov/narratives/ncov_sit-rep_it_2020-03-13.md

 <!-- A number of misconceptions have been circulated about the origins of the novel coronavirus. -->
 Stanno circolando diverse idee errate sulle origini del nuovo coronavirus.
 <!-- During outbreaks like this one, the spread of information that's known to be incorrect can lead to more panic, and cause people not to trust scientists and governments, meaning they are less likely to follow advisories and take appropriate precautions. -->
-Durante epidemie come questa, la diffusione incontrollata di informazioni notoriamente errate può generare panico e diminuire la fiducia della popolazione negli scienziati e nel governo.
-Questo può portare a non seguire i consigli più sensati e a non prendere le appropriate precauzioni per evitare il contagio.
+Durante epidemie come questa, la diffusione incontrollata di informazioni note per essere errate può generare panico e diminuire la fiducia della popolazione negli scienziati e nel governo, e per questo motivo ad essere meno disposti a seguire i consigli e a prendere le precauzioni appropriate per evitare il contagio.

 <!-- In an effort to try and explain why these views are incorrect, scientists have addressed these theories at the pages below: -->
 Nel tentativo di spiegare perché queste convinzioni non sono corrette, gli scienziati hanno affrontato queste teorie nelle pagine che seguono (in inglese):